digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-4-assignment.rst

 |CodingEx| **Coding Exercise:**

-Open the ``TestCompound.java`` file, try to guess what it will print out and then run it to see if you are right.
+Open the ``E06TestCompound.java`` file, try to guess what it will print out and then run it to see if you are right.
 Remember to consider **operator precedence**.

 |Exercise| **Check Your Understanding**